leucos/ansible-tuto/step-13/README.md

 to open the firewall for traffic we want to receive (`*_IN`) or emit (`*_OUT`) for the right protocol (`UDP`, `TCP`, `ICMP`).

-Note that we don't care about the `FORWARD` chain : we just don't route packets.
+Note that we don't care about the `FORWARD` chain: we just don't route packets.
 To keep things simple and understandable, we assume that all hosts have the same requirements regarding ICMP handling and no customization can be made.
 This could be changed easily though.
 Finally, we just handle the filter table, but the method could extend to any table with some additional work.

-Here is the template we come up with after a pencil/paper session :
+Here is the template we come up with after a pencil/paper session:

     #
     # {{ ansible_managed }}